muppet9010/Factorio-The-Factory-And-The-Factory/README.md

 Ideas:
  - method to object to other factions activities in an area
  - pay to esclate towards war
- - some mods or new things that the 2 teams can compete to do.
  - train tunnel mod should come out post 0.17. works in concept in 0.16
  - some sort of expensive underground passway for players and belts?
  - rather than placing individual land placement tiles you have a bidding mechanism for buying whole plots.
  - map starts with a random grid of cross hatched paths so everyone knows where they are from the start. allow short distance of track to be built across it. narrow enough belts can cross it. also maybe thin pre owned land lanes across the map to avoid lock in at belt stages
  - landclaim tile get more expensive over time
+ - frequently changing item requests like supply mission. over a set game time. gets harder and longer time as it progresses
  - points for sending back resources throughout the game. value per resource goes down in a market mechanic
+ - race to X rockets launched as built in win option?
  - reserved tile. costs more but can't be cross hatched by the opponent
  - rails can cross on cross hatch, but not join. need to avoid griefing with trains however.
- - race to X rockets launched as built in win option?
  - loot/rewards out in the map to be explored and found (seperate mod if not already)

-0.17:
+0.17 limitations resolved:
  - make building fully visible to own team and distorted to opponents using the new render options
  - show opposing players all as the same color of their team. own team sees own players in chosen color
- - selection tool allows filtering by entity prototype, rather than just all entities like current in 0.16. kept one tool per team so can use this in future.
+ - selection tool allows filtering by entity prototype, rather than just all entities like current in 0.16. kept one tool per team so can use this in future. at present due to 0.16 bug
+ - flying text feedback message can be shown to only 1 player and not everyone